Sterling Allen Brown: Literary career

 In 1932, Brown published his first book of poetry Southern Road.
 It was a collection of poems, many with rural themes, and treated the simple lives of poor, black, country folk with poignancy and dignity.
 Brown's work included pieces of authentic dialect and structures as well as formal work.
 Despite the success of this book, he struggled to find a publisher for the follow-up, No Hiding Place.

 His poetic work was influenced in content, form and cadence by African-American music, including work songs, blues and jazz.
 Like that of Jean Toomer, Zora Neale Hurston, Langston Hughes and other black writers of the period, his work often dealt with race and class in the United States.
 He was deeply interested in a folk-based culture, which he considered most authentic.
 Brown is considered part of the Harlem Renaissance artistic tradition, although he spent the majority of his life in the Brookland neighborhood of Northeast Washington, D.C.

+Civil rights work

+As a member of the fight for racial equality, Brown stuck to the belief that "the pen is mightier than the sword."
+As a member of the National Association for the Advancement of Colored People (NAACP), Brown served on the organization's advisory board and worked with other notable Harlem Renaissance writers, including W. E. B. Du Bois, James Weldon Johnson, Langston Hughes, and Walter White.

+In his work, Brown explores topics including the unethical restrictions of Jim Crow, the inferiority of public schools serving black communities, and the political and social activities of black churches.
+Working tirelessly in the fight for racial equality, Brown used his platform as a journalist to include his own personal commentaries that appealed to the conscience of white America in the face of a spreading democracy.
+One quote from Brown exemplifies his stance in the fight for racial equality: "If America is to indoctrinate the rest of the world with democracy, it is logical to expect that the American Negro will share it at home.… [S]egregation must be abolished before there will be true democracy at home."